rehman000/QChat/README.md

 To run the app:

-1. Navigate to the following directory:  QChat/QChat
+1. Navigate to the root directory:  QChat/
 2. type the following:

 # To install all dependencies: